Nitr4m12/UltimateBotWConverter/README.md

 - KillzXGaming - BfresPlatformConverter
 - kreny - HKXConvert
 - NiceneNerd - BOTW Cross-Platform Mod Loader
-- HGStone - Bat script, and testing
+- HGStone - Bat script and testing

 It's worth considering that I'm still new to Python, so any feedback is appreciated!